rpploeg/Ubuntu-wallPaper-Rotate/README.md

 Personally I created a cron job that runs every hour so my wallpaper get's rotated every once in a while.

-Only tested with Ubuntu 18.04 and 20.04 since I expect to be the only user :)
+Only tested with Ubuntu (GNOME) 18.04 and 20.04 since I expect to be the only user :)